iTwin/itwinjs-core/docs/presentation/content/ContentInstancesOfSpecificClasses.md

 ### Attribute: `onlyIfNotHandled`

-Specifies whether this specification should be ignored if another specification was handled before as determined by rule and specification priorities.
-This provides a mechanism for defining a fallback specification.
+Specifies whether this specification should be ignored if another specification was *handled* before as determined by rule and specification priorities.
+This provides a mechanism for defining a fallback specification. **Note:** *handled* means that it was picked for evaluation, but doesn't mean it resulted in content being returned.

 |                   |           |
 | ----------------- | --------- |